-Most embroidery patterns suggest stranded cotton embroidery thread (or floss), but you can also use perle cotton or other specialty threads.
+- Embroidery thread - Most embroidery patterns suggest stranded cotton embroidery thread (also known as floss), but you can also use perle cotton or other specialty threads.
 When using stranded thread, you can separate the embroidery floss and use from one to six strands, which affects the thickness of your stitches.

 You can find different styles of embroidery hoops, and some may come with special tips for placing your fabric in the hoop.
 Most hoops have a solid inner hoop and an outer hoop with a tightening screw.

 Loosen the tightening screw enough to separate the pieces.
 Place the inner hoop on a flat surface and lay your fabric over it.
 Press the outer hoop down onto the fabric and inner hoop, then tighten the screw.

 When you place the outer hoop on the fabric, try to get the tension just loose enough to go over the fabric, but not so loose that you can easily move the fabric around.
 Use even pressure as you push it onto the inner hoop.

 Learn the top ten embroidery stitches to get started, and you'll be ready for most patterns.
 Work your way through them all, or practice them as you need them!
 As you do more embroidery, try out more advanced stitches like a woven wheel stitch, bullion knots, picot stitch, and more.

 One of the greatest debates in embroidery is whether you should start and end with a knot.
 And guess what...either is fine!
 There are times when it's better to avoid knots (they can make lumps in your embroidery and can even come undone with repeated washings), but it's okay to do what's easy for most projects.

 When you knot your embroidery thread, be sure to use a knot that's large enough to prevent it from pulling through.
 Your end knot should be as close to the back of the fabric as possible, so the stitches on the front don't loosen.